olesk75/SparkLED/README.md

 **LED display** : array ([16x16 in my case](http://rgb-123.com/product/1616-16-x-16-rgb-led-matrix/)) of Neopixel WS2812B RGB leds

-**Spark Core**: The [Spark Core](http://spark.io) is a wifi and cloud enabled development platform that controls the leds and acts as server, programmed in C (Arduino)
+**Spark Core (now: "Particle Core")**: The [Spark Core](http://spark.io) is a wifi and cloud enabled development platform that controls the leds and acts as server, programmed in C (Arduino).

+Please note that "Spark" was renamed to "Particle", so this is now called a "Particle Core", though most code was written before the name change and references the "Spark Core".
+Ideally I would like to replace it with a [Photon](https://store.particle.io/?product=particle-photon) as soon as the kinks in the FastLED library are sorted out for the Photon.
+The Core is awesome, but just borderline fast enough (CPU and netwrok) for what we want to do here, so the Photon should be awesome(r)! ;)

 **"SparkLED" scripts**: python client that connects to the Spark Core over wifi and sends commands and animations/pictures for it to display on the LED display (in my case these run on a PC).